Goda’s Slave – Chapter 13: Full of Kanna Rava

 Kanna stared down at the canister by her feet, the canister that said Rava Spirits and that bounced lightly with every bump in the road.
 It spat out drops of fuel on occasion as it jostled, and she could smell it if she concentrated enough.

 “He was rebellious until the end, though.
-Your father set fire to his own grain fields with his own fuel before he fled, so that we would be unable to use it.
-This is why we had the shortage even after we had captured your property.”
+Before he fled, your father set fire to his own grain fields and his own distilleries—with his own fuel—so that we would be unable to use it.
+This is why we have a shortage even now, when we captured your property weeks ago.”

 “That’s ridiculous!
 Why would he do that?
 What kind of sense does that make?”
 Then Kanna paused.
 When she really thought about it with full lucidity, she wasn’t entirely sure that it was impossible.
 She didn’t know her father well enough to be able to tell if it was out of character or not.
 “Well, even if he did,” she said, a bit more quietly, “can you really blame him?
 He’s just trying to protect the family name and the honor of his own country.
 You people don’t deserve the fruit of Upperlander labor.
 You can’t just rush in and take it.
 You act like the Middleland is blameless in all this.”

-“I don’t deny that the Middleland shares greatly in responsibility.
-The motors were invented in the Middleland, after all, and we are by far the first of the nations to industrialize.
-But in that sense, it is only natural that we’d leverage that advantage.
-It is only nature taking its course that our government would grow its military and then invade its weaker neighbors to gain even more resources.
+“I don’t deny that the Middleland shares in responsibility.
+I don’t deny that we were driven by greed, either.
+The motors were invented by us, after all, and we were by far the first nation to build massive factories that needed to be fed with all this fuel.
+But that’s exactly why it’s only natural that we’d leverage these advantages.
+Considering how fast we’ve been growing, why wouldn’t our government use those same motors to invade our weaker neighbors and gain even more resources?
 This is how life works.”

 Kanna narrowed her eyes.
 “Well, if it’s so ‘natural’ for you people, then why wasn’t it ‘natural’ for my family to do the same in our own way, without a military, with only profits to drive us instead of some goddamn machines?”

-“What, you mean to say that you think that what my family was doing and what your government was doing was equally wrong?”
+“You mean to say that you think what my family was doing and what your government is doing is equally wrong?”

 “Yes.
 And equally expected.”

 Kanna hunched back in her seat, her mind swimming with confusion and outrage yet again.
-“Then why didn’t you do anything to try to stop it?”
+“Then why don’t you do anything to try to stop it?”

 “Like what?”

 “I’m not brainless.
 I know that one person doesn’t make much of a difference, if that’s what you’re saying.
-Still, don’t you think that out of principle, a person should at least try to—?”
+Still, don’t you think that out of principle, you should at least try to—?”

 Kanna crossed her arms over her chest, already sick of Goda’s endless metaphors.
-“Then where do I find those levers for your Middleland, so that I can nudge it in a direction where I can be free?” she asked, though of course it was not a real question, and her tone was sarcastic.
+“Then where do I find those levers, so that I can nudge it in the direction of freedom?” she asked, though of course it was not a real question, and her tone was sarcastic.

 Goda answered anyway: “If it’s freedom you want, then you hold those levers in your hands already.”